The 28 Different Types of Sleeves: A Complete Guide

 - One piece sleeves

-Among these 3 types of sleeves the first two types of sleeves, set-in sleeves and raglan sleeves are separately attached to the bodice.
-The last one is a one piece sleeves which is sewn from the same fabric piece of the bodice.
+Among these 3 types of sleeves, the first two types of sleeves, set-in sleeves and raglan sleeves, are separately attached to the bodice.
+The last one is a one-piece sleeve, which is sewn from the same fabric piece of the bodice.

-All the different styles of sleeves basically falls under these 3 types.
+All the different styles of sleeves basically fall under these 3 types.

 Set-in Sleeve

-This types of sleeves are very common type of sleeve.
-Here the sleeve and the bodice are made separately and then sewn to attach together at the armhole.
-So you can view that the seam line starts from the shoulder and goes aroind the arm hole.
+These types of sleeves are a very common type of sleeve.
+Here, the sleeve and the bodice are made separately and then sewn to attach together at the armhole.
+So, you can see that the seam line starts from the shoulder and goes around the armhole.

 A set-in sleeve is a type of sleeve that is sewn into a garment.
 Set-in sleeves are most commonly used in tailored clothing, such as suits, jackets, and coats.
 The set-in sleeve is distinguishable from other types of sleeves by its smooth, contoured fit.